patience4711/RPI-APS-inverters/README.md

 ## IMPORTANT TO KNOW
 People keep asking for the ssh login, this is 'root' and 'mies'.
 Please be aware that this is known to the whole world now.
 So **never** put the ssh port open 'to the world'<br><br>
-If you experience speed problems after upgrading to 3_2, you can install zswap, please see the [wiki](https://github.com/patience4711/RPI-APS-inverters/wiki/TROUBLESHOOTING#system-seems-slow)
+If you experience speed problems after upgrading to 3_2 or above, you can install zswap, please see the [wiki](https://github.com/patience4711/RPI-APS-inverters/wiki/TROUBLESHOOTING#system-seems-slow)

 The influx database system has the very annoying feature that it starts very slow, sometimes as much as 15 minutes after system boot.
 This means that you shouldn't backup or restore databases during this period!
 The values displayed on the webpage are the values reported by the inverter.
 In case of an inverter reset, these values start at zero so they seem to be incorrect.
 In the database / charts however, the values will be correct so there is no need for actions by the user.